PunchThrough/bean-docs/src/features/power-management.md

 * accelerometer events
 * receiving serial messages

-## Example: Pin Interrupts vs Polling
+## Try An Example

-This tutorial assumes you have completed the [Getting Started guide](../../getting-started/intro), which covers tasks such as connecting to and programming Bean with Bean Loader.
+In this example, you'll program Bean with a sketch that keeps the Bean in sleep mode.
+Bean will only wake up when a pin's value changes, so this sketch will get maximum use of your Bean's battery.

 ### Program Your Bean

 Connect to your Bean and upload this Arduino sketch:

 ```
-// PinChangeInt.h handles pin change interrupts
+// PinChangeInt handles pin change interrupts
 #include <PinChangeInt.h>

 void setup() {